Add API Drift Detection to Your CI/CD Pipeline

 exit 1

-echo "⚠️ Non-breaking drift detected (additive changes).
+echo "⚠️ Non-breaking drift detected (additive/informational changes).
 Review recommended."

 # Non-breaking: exit 0 to allow pipeline to continue